AronFabianHu/learning/README.md

 <h2>Before this learning dairy: </h2>
-I made many WordPress websites for clients, and I learned HTML and CSS basics.
+I made some WordPress websites for clients, and I learned HTML and CSS basics.
 I coded very little, with the help of Google.

 <h3>Other learned skills:</h3>
 <ul>